We analyzed 5 million Google Search ResultsHere's What We Learned About

 However, moving up from #6 to the #5 spot will result in 53.2% more clicks.

 Key Takeaway: Moving up one position in Google will increase your relative CTR by an average of 30.8%.
 However, this increase varies greatly depending on position.
-We found that the greatest CTR increase came from moving from #6 to #5, which resulted in an absolute CTR boost of 53.2%.
+We found that the greatest CTR increase came from moving from #6 to #5, which resulted in a relative CTR boost of 53.2%.

 Most Websites Get 8.1 Clicks Per Query